pete396/pete396/README.md

 ## Hi there I'm PETE 👋

-- 🔭 I’m currently working on Money
+- 🔭 I’m currently working on Myself
-- 🌱 I’m currently learning Life Lessons
+- 🌱 I’m currently learning ME
-- 👯 I’m looking to collaborate on ECu Tunning
+- 👯 I’m looking to collaborate on ECu Tuning
-- 🤔 I’m looking for help with making money
+- 🤔 I’m looking for someone who helps me with making money
 - 💬 Ask me about Cars
-- 📫 How to reach me: @pete396
+- 📫 How to reach me: @_pete396
-- 😄 Pronouns: Attac/Helicopter
-- ⚡ Fun fact: Cooked a Donut
+- ⚡ Fun fact: love's Donut